kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 both types of VMs and show its statuses.

-To allow building such VM management systems on top of the KubeVirt, the OfflineVirtualMachine is introduced to provide the access to the stopped virtual machines.
-When working with running virtual machines, please see the [VirtualMachineInstance] object documentation.
-The Virtual Machine object is designed to work in tandem with the OfflineVirtualMachine and provides the configuration and status for running virtual machines.
+To allow building such VM management systems on top of the KubeVirt, the VirtualMachine is introduced to provide the access to the stopped virtual machines.
+When working with running virtual machines, please see the [VirtualMachine] object documentation.
+The Virtual Machine object is designed to work in tandem with the VirtualMachine and provides the configuration and status for running virtual machines.

-OfflineVirtualMachine is a Kubernetes [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which allows for using the Kubernetes machanisms for storing the objects and exposing it through the API.
+VirtualMachine is a Kubernetes [custom resource definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/), which allows for using the Kubernetes machanisms for storing the objects and exposing it through the API.

 ## What it does and how to use it

-The OfflineVirtualMachine provides the functionality to:
+The VirtualMachine provides the functionality to:

-* Store OfflineVirtualMachine,
+* Store VirtualMachine,
-* Manipulate the OfflineVirtualMachine through the kubectl,
+* Manipulate the VirtualMachine through the kubectl,
-* Manipulate the OfflineVirtualMachine through the Kubernetes API,
+* Manipulate the VirtualMachine through the Kubernetes API,
-* Watch for changes in the OfflineVirtualMachine and react to them:
+* Watch for changes in the VirtualMachine and react to them:
-  * Convert the OfflineVirtualMachine to VirtualMachineInstance and thus launch it
+  * Convert the VirtualMachine to VirtualMachine and thus launch it
-  * Stop VirtualMachineInstance and update status of OfflineVirtualMachine accordingly
+  * Stop VirtualMachine and update status of VirtualMachine accordingly

 ### Kubectl interface